lemuelkumarga/titanic/README.md

 ### The Model

-Prior to constructing the random forest model, we need to split the training set into two unequal groups, with 80% of the data for training purposes and the other 20% for testing purposes.
+Prior to constructing the random forest model, we will split the training set into two unequal groups, with 80% of the data for training and the other 20% for testing purposes.
 The larger partition is then used to construct a random forest model.

-Listed below is a summary of the Random Forest model.
+Listed below is a summary of the model.

 ``` r
 set.seed(1)